IRS Forms

 What does IRS Form 14039 actually do?

-It flags your tax account for identity theft review, helps the IRS separate the fraudulent activity from your real return, and leads to a protective marker plus IP PIN enrollment after resolution.
+It flags your tax account for identity theft review, helps the IRS separate the fraudulent activity from your real return, and leads to a protective marker on the account.
+IP PIN enrollment is a separate opt-in program (not automatic after filing Form 14039) – request one at IRS.gov/pin.
 It is the formal way to report tax‑related identity theft when you are not already in a letter verification process.

 Where can I get Form 14039?